mnot/I-D/dnsop-onion-tld/draft.md

 produce service names that are visually or apparently semantically similar to the desired service.

-Also, users need be aware of the difference between a .onion name used and accessed directly via Tor-capable software, versus .onion subdomains of other TLDs and providers (e.g., the difference between example.onion and example.onion.tld).
+Also, users need to understand the difference between a .onion name used and accessed directly via Tor-capable software, versus .onion subdomains of other TLDs and providers (e.g., the difference between example.onion and example.onion.tld).

-The cryptographic label for an .onion name is constructed by applying a function to the public key of the server, the output of which is rendered as a string and concatenated with the string ".onion".
+The cryptographic label for a .onion name is constructed by applying a function to the public key of the server, the output of which is rendered as a string and concatenated with the string ".onion".
 Dependent upon the specifics of the function used, an attacker may be able to find a key that